 This medicinal oil may have dozens of common names depending on the region of the world you find yourself in, and there is also some question of which plants the oil actually comes from, as there are many similar varieties throughout the Middle East and mediterranean region.
 Regardless of source or specificities, Balm of Gilead might have been shown to contain many important volatile constituents that can have a number of important effects on the body.
 Now, let’s take a closer look at some of the health benefits of Balm of Gilead.

 Health Benefits of Balm of Gilead

-Skin Health: Aside from effects like soothing sunburn, the antibacterial properties of Balm of Gilead also mean that it can quickly clear up skin infections or irritations, such as eczema, psoriasis, and even eliminating the appearance of scars and blemishes.
+Aside from effects like soothing sunburn, the antibacterial properties of Balm of Gilead also mean that it might quickly clear up skin infections or irritations, such as eczema, psoriasis, and even eliminating the appearance of scars and blemishes.
 For insect bites, it can be rubbed on the affected area for rapid healing and pain relief.
 This analgesic quality of Balm of Gilead can be used on the temples and neck as well, if you suffer from headaches or migraines.

-A Final Word of Warning: Although most of the uses for Balm of Gilead include topical use, rather than internal consumption, when it is properly prepared, it can be consumed for various internal effects, some of which were outlined above.
+Although most of the uses for Balm of Gilead might include topical use, rather than internal consumption, when it is properly prepared, it may be consumed for various internal effects, some of which were outlined above.
 However, it is important for the preparations to be made by a trained herbalist, as improper amounts can cause severe stomach upset.
-Furthermore, some people experience a rash or irritation on the skin when topically applying it, and pregnant/breastfeeding women should avoid using it, as its effects on infants have not been adequately studied.
+Furthermore, some people may experience a rash or irritation on the skin when topically applying it, and pregnant/breastfeeding women should avoid using it, as its effects on infants might not have been adequately studied.